tu-delft-library/il-master-thesis-guide/book/4a-read.md

 ## Introduction

 Reading is an important part of studying and an essential part of the research process.
 There are different types of reading you will use throughout your project, and it is important to be aware of which type of reading you should use for what purpose.
-Have a look at <a href= "https://video.leidenuniv.nl/media/t/1_6ggi9g46?utm_source=edusources.nl&utm_content=link&kalturaSeekFrom=2&kalturaClipTo=526&kalturaStartTime=1" target=_blank>this video from Leiden University</a> for a detailed explanation about the different types of reading, or read the different steps below
+Have a look at <a href= "https://video.leidenuniv.nl/media/t/1_6ggi9g46?utm_source=edusources.nl&utm_content=link&kalturaSeekFrom=2&kalturaClipTo=526&kalturaStartTime=1" target=_blank>this video from Leiden University</a> for a detailed explanation about the different types of reading, or read the different steps below:

 ::::{grid}